It’s that time of year, and unless you’re one of those

 1. Start With a Plan

-Use this free holiday planning guide to make your list and create a budget, and then commit to it.
+Use our free holiday planner to make your list and create a budget, and then commit to it.
 Come January, you will be very happy you did.

 2. Remember that spending money is not saving

 It is easy to get caught up in the trap of thinking that because you are buying something on a hot sale (or waking up at 3am to shop on Black Friday) that you are “saving” money.
 But the truth is that every time you buy something, you are spending, not saving.
 Abide by the mantra that if it’s not on your list or in your budget, you DON’T buy it!
 That door buster $200 42″ flatscreen HGTV isn’t saving you money if you already have one at home.

 Buying at least some things this Christmas will be unavoidable for most people, and that’s okay.
 I’m not saying you should never buy anything.
 But don’t allow the thrill of the deal to be your excuse for spending more than you have.

 If you’ve got a big item on your list this year–a laptop, game system, tablet computer, flat-screen TV, camera, etc.–don’t just throw caution to the wind.
 Spend a little time checking out the various options & brands available.
 Read the reviews, figure out some base prices, & make a list of at least your top 3 picks.
 Narrow down the field so you know what to look for.
 You might even surprise yourself and find that what you thought you wanted and what you really want are two different things.

 4. Be on the lookout for deals….but don’t get carried away